chrsmrrs/datasets/_docs/index.md

 ---
 ## News

-* **05.05.2023:** Thanks, to Julian Kunze from UCL a couple of bugs where fixed, e.g., representing the ZINC datasets as undirected graphs and correcting some graph statistics.
+* **05.05.2023:** Thanks to Julian Kunze from UCL a couple of bugs where fixed, e.g., representing the ZINC datasets as undirected graphs and correcting some graph statistics.
 Thanks Julian!
 * **28.10.2020:** Added eight new datasets from [36].
 * **30.03.2020:** Added three new datasets from [31].
 Thanks Xavier!
 * **24.03.2020:** Added four new datasets from [30].
 Thanks Benedek!